Canadian Institute for Jewish Research

 The Canadian Institute for Jewish Research (CIJR) is a think tank based in Montreal and Toronto.
-Founded in 1988, its primary goal is to promote Jewish nationalism and Zionism in Canada under the guise of research focused on issues concerning Israel, the Middle East, and international relations.
+Founded in 1988, its primary goal is "to strengthen public and student understanding of Jewish Israel as a unique democratic society in its difficult Middle Eastern context; to throw light on antisemitism and key Jewish-world issues generally; and to play a pivotal role in ensuring Jewish continuity by working with students, on and off campus."